Dhruvaraju/python-alpha/FLASK.md

 - To connect to mongodb we need a package called pymongo
 - use `pip install pymongo[srv]` to install pymongo
 - we can use MongoClient to read and update date from mongo db.

+> When we try to refresh the page the earlier request will resubmit again to avoid this go to url bar and keep cursor then, give refresh.

+### Flask App Factory pattern

+- While trying to deploy flask apps, there might be a chance that the code in app.py or main code file might run multiple times.
+- To avoid it we use app factory.
+- create new function called `def create_app():` and `return app` at end of function
+- All the entire app.py code in it
+- While deploying or running flask will check for create_app function and run it only once.